 Beyond Survival held the first Where We Live class for the community.

-This past year Beyond Survival employed a director, three advocates including one bilingual advocate, a bookkeeper, a prevention specialist, an office assistant, 1-3 Grays Harbor College interns, 0-2 Grays Harbor College Workstudy students, 1 Morningside employee, and we have 4 dedicated volunteers, and a board of 6-7 volunteer members.
+This past year Beyond Survival employed a director, three advocates including one bilingual advocate, a bookkeeper, a prevention specialist, an office assistant, 1-3 Grays Harbor College interns, 0-2 Grays Harbor College Work-Study students, 1 Morningside employee, and we have 5 dedicated volunteers, and a board of 7 volunteer members.
 Our doors continue to be open Monday through Friday from 9-5 plus evenings for support groups, as well as our 24 hour emergency crisis response line.

-Since 2006, Beyond Survival has served over 1,250 primary clients and 740 secondary clients.
-Our advocates have responded to over 4,500 crisis calls and have presented over 1,500 prevention presentations.
+Since 2006, Beyond Survival has served over 1,600 primary clients and 1,100 secondary clients.
+Our advocates have responded to over 4,800 crisis calls and have facilitated prevention presentations to over 6,300 participants.